 Government Flood Insurance

 Just like health insurance, you can visit a government website to purchase coverage.
-In this case it’s add your zip code or view the map to see the risk zone of your home, business or rental property.
+In this case it’s floodsmart.gov; add your zip code or view the map to see the risk zone of your property.
 From there, you can purchase directly from the government or a licensed agent.

 The government offers insurance for floods through the National Flood Insurance Program.
-In health insurance, you can receive subsidized healthcare through the government if your income is below a predetermined amount.
+In health insurance, subsidized healthcare is through the government if your income is below a predetermined amount.
 To receive subsidized flood insurance, you would need to be located in a high-risk flood zone.

 The reason for the Federal Government underwriting losses in the first place, is similar to health insurance.
 It makes it more affordable and allows for better prevention of flood losses by working directly with communities.